-- Demonstrate how the development will achieve: - design excellence in accordance with any applicable EPI provisions. - good design in accordance with the seven objectives for good design in Better Placed. - Demonstrate that the development: - where required by an EPI or concept approval, or where proposed, has been subject to a competitive design process, carried out in accordance with an endorsed brief and Design Excellence Strategy; or - in all other instances, has been reviewed by the State Design Review Panel (SDRP) consistent with the NSW SDRP: Guidelines for Project Teams. - Recommendations of the jury and Design Integrity Panel (where a competitive design process has been held) or the SDRP are to be addressed prior to lodgement.
+- Demonstrate how the development will achieve: - design excellence in accordance with any applicable EPI provisions. - good design in accordance with the seven objectives for good design in Better Placed. - Where required by an EPI or concept approval, or where proposed, demonstrate how the development has been subject to a competitive design process, carried out in accordance with an endorsed brief and Design Excellence Strategy.
+Recommendations (from the jury and Design Integrity Panel) are to be addressed prior to lodgement. - In all other instances, demonstrate that the development has been reviewed by the State Design Review Panel (SDRP).
+Recommendations are to be addressed prior to lodgement.